Tibetan Plateau: Geology and geological history

-Natural-colour satellite image of the Tibetan Plateau.
+Natural-color satellite image of the Tibetan Plateau.

-Palaeobotanical evidence indicates that the Nujiang Suture Zone and the Yarlung-Tsangpo Suture Zone remained tropical or subtropical lowlands until the latest Oligocene or Early Miocene, enabling biotic interchange across Tibet.
-The age of east–west grabens in the Lhasa and Himalaya terranes suggests that the plateau's elevation was close to its modern altitude by around 14 to 8 million years ago.
-Erosion rates in Tibet decreased significantly around 10 million years ago.
+Palaeobotanical evidence indicates that the Nujiang Suture Zone and the Yarlung-Tsangpo Suture Zone remained tropical or subtropical lowlands until the late Oligocene or Early Miocene, enabling biotic interchange across Tibet.
+The age of east–west grabens in the Lhasa and Himalaya terranes suggests that the plateau's elevation was close to its modern altitude by around 14 to 8 Mya.
+Erosion rates in Tibet decreased significantly around 10 Mya.
 The Indo-Australian plate continues to be driven horizontally below the Tibetan Plateau, which forces the plateau to move upwards; the plateau is still rising at a rate of approximately 5 mm per year (although erosion reduces the actual increase in height).

-Much of the Tibetan Plateau is of relatively low relief.
+Much of the plateau is of relatively low relief.
 The cause of this is debated among geologists.
-Some argue that the Tibetan Plateau is an uplifted peneplain formed at low altitude, while others argue that the low relief stems from erosion and infill of topographic depressions that occurred at already high elevations.
+Some argue that the plateau is an uplifted peneplain formed at low altitude, while others argue that the low relief stems from erosion and infill of topographic depressions that occurred at already high elevations.
 The current tectonics of the plateau are also debated.
 The best-regarded explanations are provided by the block model and the alternative continuum model.
 According to the former, the crust of the plateau is formed of several blocks with little internal deformation separated by major strike-slip faults.
 In the latter, the plateau is affected by distributed deformation resulting from flow within the crust.